15 Big Ones: Publicity campaign

-In June 1976, Brian gave his first press interviews in several years, and in July, the band produced a six-hour documentary retrospective for U.S. radio.
+In June 1976, Wilson gave his first press interviews in several years, and, in July, the band produced a six-hour documentary retrospective for U.S. radio.
 At the centerpiece of the "Brian Is Back!" campaign was the release of 15 Big Ones on July 5.
 On August 5, NBC premiered a Lorne Michaels-produced television special about the band, called simply The Beach Boys.
 It included live performances of "Rock and Roll Music", "It's OK" (both drawn from their July 5 concert at Anaheim Stadium), and "That Same Song" (filmed with the 75-piece Double Rock Baptist Choir).
 On August 23, the band were given a five-page cover story on that week's issue of People magazine.
 On September 17, Brian appeared as a guest presenter on Don Kirshner's Annual Rock Music Awards program, where he was nominated for the Hall of Fame category and lost to the Beatles.
 Carl and Dennis accompanied him to the podium.
 On November 16, BBC-2 premiered an episode of The Old Grey Whistle Test that included host Bob Harris' interview with Brian, which had been filmed on September 21.
 Wilson made his first talk show appearance on November 23, on The Mike Douglas Show, followed by an appearance on NBC's Saturday Night, on November 26.
 Both appearances included a performance of "Back Home".
 That month, Rolling Stone published David Felton's feature story, "The Beach Boys: The Healing of Brother " [sic].

 Maybe it would have been more accurate to say, "We think and hope Brian's on his way back!"
 But that's not gonna cut it for a professional [media] campaign.